tgdwyer/tgdwyer.github.io/_chapters/monad.md

 getLine >>= \x -> putStrLn("hello "++x)
 ```

 However, it not only separates the two expressions, it is safely handling the `IO` type within which all code with IO side-effects in Haskell must operate.
-But as well as allowing us to chain operations, bind is defined to do different and useful things for different Monad instances, as we shall see.
+But as well as allowing us to chain effectful operations, bind is defined to do different and useful things for different Monad instances, as we shall see.

 ## The Monad Typeclass